-“Lotus Rising is a great album where New Age has never been so far from its commercial lands while being very accessible because of this very intriguing side of the HCF”
+“A great album where New Age has never been so far from its commercial lands while being very accessible because of this very intriguing HCF”

 1 Crossing the Great Water 9:03 2 Lotus Rising 7:54 3 Zazen 6:41 4 Opening the Hand of Thought 8:12 5 A Prayer for Tenderness 5:34 6 Gateless Gate 4:29 7 Mountains are Mountains, Rivers are Rivers 3:59 8 Homage to the Three Jewels 13:00 Spotted Peccary|SPM-2806 (CD/DDL 58:52) (V.F.)
 (Tribal Ambient and smooth sequenced beats)